awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-console.md

   Amazon Redshift restarts the cluster automatically when you change **Enhanced VPC Routing**\.
 + **Cluster Parameter Group**

 If you decrease the automated snapshot retention period, existing automated snapshots whose settings fall outside of the new retention period are deleted\.
-For more information, see [Amazon Redshift Snapshots](working-with-snapshots.md)\.
+For more information, see [Amazon Redshift snapshots](working-with-snapshots.md)\.

 **Note**
 A new console is available for Amazon Redshift\.
-Choose either the **New Console** or the **Original Console** instructions based on the console that you are using\.
-The **New Console** instructions are open by default\.
+Choose either the **New console** or the **Original console** instructions based on the console that you are using\.
+The **New console** instructions are open by default\.

-### New Console<a name="cluster-modify"></a>
+### New console<a name="cluster-modify"></a>

 **To modify a cluster**